I: Evidence for Phenomena, including Magnetic Monopoles, Beyond 4-D Space-Time and Theory Thereof: General Relativity: Chronometric Invariants

 The flow of time is well defined mathematically in general relativity.
 It is determined by the sign of the derivative of the coordinate time t with respect to the proper time ($dt/d\tau$).
 Using $w = c^2(1-\sqrt{g_{00}}$) and $\nu_i = -c\frac{g_{0i}}{\sqrt{g_{00}}}$ Borissova and Rabounski derive the following quadratic equation:

 the two roots of which are:\cite{Rabounski}

 This equation has three possible solutions $dt/d\tau>0$, $dt/d\tau<0$, and $dt/d\tau=0$.
 In our world, $dt/d\tau>0$ and time flows from the past to the future . {\it In the mirror world $dt/d\tau<0$ and so time flows in the opposite direction.\/} Between the two is a membrane where time has stopped $dt/d\tau=0$.
 Thus the two worlds are separate, because of the membrane, but equal.
 So that to an Observer (in our world), time in the mirror world flows from the future to the past.
+A summary of their results is shown in table 1.\cite{Table}

 The membrane which separates the two worlds, has its own unique three-fold structure.
 On our world side and the mirror world side, are streams of light-like particles (photons), moving at the speed of light, but with opposite energies and frequencies.
 Between the two in the membrane, time has stopped because $dt/d\tau=0$, and so this region is a void which is purely spacial.
 However, in this void there are light-like vortices, previously unknown, which have zero relativistic masses (unlike photons which, although massless, have non-zero relativistic masses).
 These light-like vortices move and rotate at the speed of light, but have no energy because for them time has stopped - they are purely spacial.